Over the Fire Tacos

-Marinade: We will begin by cutting the tenderloin in half, lengthwise.
-Combine the Cumin, salt and black pepper, then rub the meat down, making sure to cover all surface areas.
-Place in a container or ziplock bag and pour the crushed tomatillos over the top.
-The meat should be submerged in the green juiciness.
-Place in the fridge to marinade over night.
-Place the thinly sliced radishes in a glass canning jar and add the sugar & salt over on top.
+Place the thinly sliced radishes in a glass canning jar and add the sugar & salt on top.
 Evenly pour the boiling water over the radishes so that they are fully submerged.
-Let sit for 5min.
-Add the apple cider vinegar and set aside to fully cool. (this may be done the day before if you like, just seal the jar once cooled and keep in the fridge until served)
+Let them sit for 5 minutes.
+Add the apple cider vinegar and set aside to fully cool.
+This may be done the day before, if you prefer - just seal the jar once cooled and keep in the fridge until served.

-Day of: In another bowl combine the shredded cabbage, sesame oil & lime juice.
-Add a pinch of sea salt and massage with you hands until thoroughly combined.
-Combine the yogurt, garlic, cilantro, cumin & salt in a small bowl and set aside to await the finished campfire taco.
+In another bowl, combine the shredded cabbage, sesame oil & lime juice.
+Add a pinch of sea salt and mix with your hands.
+Next, combine the yogurt, garlic, cilantro, cumin & salt in a small bowl and set aside to await the finished campfire taco.

 Of course, to make a campfire taco you will need a campfire!
 Ideally you want to begin when there is still a fair amount of flame on your Breeo® smokeless fire pit.